FAQS

 Accountability

-These questions cover what happens if a signatory fails to comply and how to report suspected greenwashing.
+These questions address what happens if a signatory fails to comply and how to report potential greenwashing.

 KEY QUESTIONS